 So glad that on our cruise we got to take part in an afternoon cooking class to make the traditional and extremely delicious Vietnamese spring roll.
 The only downfall was that, as most people don’t take a 2-night cruise, we had a whole set of new people for the second day so the cooking class was repeated exactly the same.
 Would have been amazing to try something different.

 On board our Maya Cruises each evening you could pop your fishing line over the edge with the crew and catch yourself a squid or two.
 They even offered to cook them up for you.

 One of the luxuries of being on board a luxury cruise is that staff are ready to make things happen.
 They made sure we arrived at the landing for the rowboats early enough to be the first ones on the boat.
 It meant an early morning start, but that resulted in zero line waiting and plenty of time to explore.
-This activity was slightly overrated in my books.
+Be sure to do this, otherwise, the rowboat line will take forever and you might end up bringing your own. 😀 This activity was slightly overrated in my books.
 A quick ride through a rock face into a closed off area.
 It was pretty but just as pretty as when we did it ourselves in the kayak.

 4. You might not need your swimmers

 As beautiful and scenic as Halong Bay is, the water is dirty.
 There is so much rubbish and Styrofoam floating in the water that I never felt tempted to jump in for a swim.
 It’s a real shame and I really hope they manage to get this problem under control before Halong Bay becomes less of a paradise then what it actually is.